Election conspiracies frame contests for secretary of state – KION546

 Associated Press

-Among the myriad offices gaining attention on the ballot Tuesday, the normally obscure post of secretary of state stands out.

-In most states, that position is the top election official who oversees the state’s voting system.
-In some of the nation’s pivotal swing states, Republicans have nominated candidates for that office who supported overturning the 2020 presidential election to keep Donald Trump in the White House.
+In other results, Alabama voters elected state Rep. Wes Allen, who backed a groundless lawsuit to overturn Biden’s victory, as their secretary of state.
+In Indiana, Diego Morales, who ousted the Republican incumbent in the party primary by repeating Trump’s election lies, won the race for secretary of state by defeating Democrat Destiny Scott Wells.

+Wyoming Republican Chuck Gray, a state lawmaker who also endorsed efforts to overturn the 2020 election, was running unopposed for secretary of state.

-All told, half of the 22 Republicans running for secretary of state positions that oversee elections have repeated Trump’s election lies, and seven of them supported his attempts to overturn the will of the people and remain in power in 2020.
+All told, half of the 22 Republicans vying to be secretaries of states — and overseeing elections in most states — have repeated Trump’s election lies.
+Seven endorsed his attempts to overturn the will of the people and remain in power.

 “If they win, we’re going to have someone who’s run on a platform of election denial, saying, ‘Actually, elections are only legitimate when my candidate wins,’” said David Becker, executive director of The Center for Election Innovation & Research and co-author of “The Big Truth,” a book warning of the dangers of Trump’s election lies.

+In New Mexico, Republican Audrey Trujillo cheered on a failed appeal to the U.S. Supreme Court in 2020 to overturn Biden’s win.

-And in perennial swing state Michigan, Republican Kristina Karamo insists Biden didn’t actually win her state, even though he did — by more than 154,000 votes.
+Republican Kristina Karamo in Michigan insists Biden didn’t actually win her state, but he did — and by more than 154,000 votes.
+Less than two before this year’s midterms, Karamo sued to change Detroit’s election procedures.
+A judge dismissed the case on Monday, saying there was no evidence to support the allegations.
+On Tuesday she tweeted a post from a conspiracy website spreading more doubt on the voting in Democratic Party’s bastion in the state.

-The candidacies from election conspiracists have triggered an avalanche of spending in the contests, predominantly by Democrats and their allies.
-They have bombarded the races with millions of dollars in ads pleading for voters to think carefully before entrusting such candidates with the job of running elections.
+The candidacies from election conspiracists have triggered big spending in the contests, predominantly by Democrats and their allies.
+Their ads pleaded for voters to think carefully before entrusting such candidates with the job of running elections.

-There are a bevy of other election conspiracy theorists almost guaranteed to win in less competitive states Tuesday night.
-In Wyoming, state Rep. Chuck Gray is running unopposed.
-After he won the GOP primary, the state’s election director resigned and the GOP-controlled state legislature mulled taking election administration away from the office but balked.
-In Alabama, state Rep. Wes Allen, the GOP nominee in the solidly conservative state, backed a lawsuit to overturn Biden’s win that was thrown out by the U.S. Supreme Court.

-In some states, the secretary of state doesn’t oversee elections.
-In others, like Pennsylvania, the governor appoints the secretary of state to oversee voting.
-There, Republican nominee Doug Mastriano arranged for buses to transport people to Trump’s Jan.
-6 rally and has promised to appoint someone who will wipe clean the state’s voter rolls, forcing the state’s roughly 8.8 million voters to re-register.
+Mastriano, for example, arranged for buses to transport people to Trump’s Jan.
+6 rally in Washington, which took place just before the riot.
+As a candidate, Mastriano promised to appoint someone who would wipe clean the voter rolls, forcing the state’s roughly 8.8 million voters to re-register.

+Alabama’s Allen backed a lawsuit to overturn Biden’s win; the U.S. Supreme Court tossed the challenge.

+Evers was running against Republican Tim Michels, a businessman backed by Trump who has his own plan for making the commission friendlier to Republicans.

-Many Republican incumbents, in contrast, rebuffed Trump’s efforts to overturn the 2020 election and won primaries against those who questioned that contest.
-The most prominent example is in Georgia, where Secretary of State Brad Raffensperger rejected Trump’s private entreaties to “find” enough votes to declare him winner of the state Biden actually won.
+Many Republican secretaries of state did rebuff Trump’s efforts to overturn the 2020 election and they won primaries against challengers who questioned that outcome.
+The most prominent example was in Georgia, where Secretary of State Brad Raffensperger rejected Trump’s private entreaties to “find” enough votes to declare him winner of the state, which Biden ally won.

 Raffensperger’s refusal infuriated Trump, who recruited a primary challenger who lost badly in the May primary.
-Raffensperger now faces Democratic state Sen. Bee Nguyen on Tuesday.
+Raffensperger was up against Democratic state Sen. Bee Nguyen on Tuesday.

 Follow the AP’s coverage of the 2022 midterm elections at https://apnews.com/hub/2022-midterm-elections.
 And learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.